xeor/cmmk/README.md

 # cmmk (simple binary around libcmmk)

+* Simple binary to set colors to keys on coolermaster keyboards
+* See https://github.com/chmod222/libcmmk for the library that does the actual work

 ## Install (arch)

 * pamac build libcmmk-git # Or any other aur package manager